 In some cases, you may not be able to add additional scripts to your referral capture pages.
 This option works by using a page that takes information in the URL of your external source into a confirmation page, then it forwards the user to the desired landing page.
 This might work best for those businesses who are using various form creation sites that use a redirect method upon form completion.

 If you’re a brick and mortar store, you could have printed materials and write their names on the back of the material like a referral card, coupon, etc. You can check out our referral card ideas.
 Or the cashier would ask the customer who referred them and they would then enter that information into their spreadsheet.

-9. Referral tracking software
+9. Referral tracking tools

-The easiest way to keep a track of your referral data is by using a referral tracking software.
+The easiest way to keep a track of your referral data is by using a referral platform.
 Most simple referral programs come with a simple setup wizard that allows you to get started within a few minutes.
 In most cases, you simply enter a few basic details and the software then generates, tracks referrals, and even issues rewards on your behalf.

 You can manually or automatically approve a referral once the tracking event occurs.
 While having it work synced with different criteria like cookies and attributions.
-Using a referral program software can help you expand and fine-tune your terms as in what defines a reward to creating a set conversion, to fraud detection.
+Using a referral platform can help you expand and fine-tune your terms as in what defines a reward to creating a set conversion, to fraud detection.

 What is the Conversion Tracking Script?